camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

 # Shared Process Engine

 The shared process engine distributions for Java EE Application Servers (Wildfly, JBoss, IBM WebSphere Application Server, Oracle WebLogic Application Server) provide JTA integration out of the box.

+# Using JTA Transaction Integration with CockroachDB

+Please see the documentation section on [external transaction management with CockroachDB]({{< ref "/user-guide/process-engine/database/cockroachdb-configuration.md#using-external-transaction-management-with-the-spring-java-ee-integrations" >}}) to understand how to use the JTA Transaction Integration with CockroachDB.